-The first Earl of Northampton, Simon de Senlis, built a fine Norman Castle which, being strategically located in the centre of England, became very popular and important to both royalty and heads of state.
+The first Earl of Northampton, Simon de Senlis, built a fine Norman Castle which, being strategically located in the centre of England, became very popular and important to both royalty and heads of state and regularly hosted Parliament.
 It was the scene of many sieges and was chosen for the trial of Thomas a Becket, Archbishop of Canterbury in 1164.
 Northampton was also famous for being the most educated town in Europe, holding in its Monastries and Nunnerys some of the most literate and educated people in the world.
 From 10th century to the reign of Henry III, the town had its own mint, which proved how important it was considered to be.
 It was in the 12th century, while Northampton was amongst the richest and most important towns in England, that Richard I granted the town its first charter.
 In 1264 there was a rebellion against the King and a royalist army captured Northampton, which soon afterwards went into decline.
 By the 14th century there were reports that many parts of the town were in ruins.

 For many centuries, Northampton's staple industry was the manufacture of shoes, and records show that the town made 4000 shoes and 600 boots for the army in 1642, and further huge numbers for Oliver Cromwell's army in 1648.
 Before this however, the main industry was Wool, which was woven and dyed in the town.